Rabindra-Basnet/Fullstack-ecommerce-sudip/README.md

 1. npm create vite@latest frontend = Initializating the react project using vite.
 2. npx create-react-app reactapp01 = creating the project using the react app not the vite app.
 3. npm install - to install the required dependencies
 4. npm run dev - to run the server and frontend project.
+Bring in the root file frontend server can be run by <<npm run client>>.
 5. npm i bootstrap react-icons react-bootstrap = install the bootstap, react relating bootstrap and icons.
 6. npm i react-router-dom = for importing the router package required for routing.
 7. rafce (in coding) = generates boilarplate as per the file name after installing react snippet.